The online ISSN of the International Journal of Networked and Distributed Computing is 2211-7946.

 The International Journal of Networked and Distributed Computing is currently indexed in the Directory of Open Access Journals (DOAJ), Ulrich's Periodicals Directory (Ulrichsweb), Google Scholar, Clarivate's Emerging Sources Citation Index (ESCI; one of the Web of Science core collections) and Scopus.

 Authors who publish in the International Journal of Networked and Distributed Computing are requested to sign a Journal Publishing Agreement upon acceptance of their article.
 This agreement states that the copyright of all articles which are published in the journal remains with the Authors, i.e. Authors retain full ownership of their published work, and that the Authors grant the Publisher an exclusive license to publish and distribute the article, including for commercial purposes, as well as the right to license others to do the same.
 For more details, please refer to the Post-Acceptance Rights section in the journal's Author Guidelines.
-Permitted third-party reuse of the open access articles is subsequently defined by the applicable Creative Commons (CC) end-user license which is accepted by the Authors upon submission of their paper.
+Permitted third-party reuse of the open access articles is subsequently defined by the applicable Creative Commons (CC) end-user license.
 All articles in the International Journal of Networked and Distributed Computing are published under the CC BY-NC 4.0 license, meaning that end users can freely share an article (i.e. copy and redistribute the material in any medium or format) and adapt it (i.e. remix, transform and build upon the material) on the condition that proper attribution is given (i.e. appropriate credit, a link to the applicable license and an indication if any changes were made; all in such a way that does not suggest that the licensor endorses the user or the use) and the material is only used for non-commercial purposes.
 For more information, please refer to the Open Access and User Licenses section in the Atlantis Press Open Access & Article Sharing policy.

 The International Journal of Networked and Distributed Computing applies a single-blind peer review process.
 This means that the names of Reviewers are hidden from the Authors.
 Each article is typically reviewed by two independent subject experts, with a final decision on acceptance made by the Editor-in-Chief.
 For more information about the peer review process for this journal, please refer to the Peer Review section in the journal's Author Guidelines.